StaticGenie/StaticGenie/README.md

 # StaticGenie

 The framework to intuitively create static websites.
-Built primarily for JavaScript developers (they will fly with this framework).

-Focused on 3 core areas;
+Built primarily for JavaScript developers using TypeScript and focusing on 2 core areas; Simplicity & Community

-- Lightening build times - *Generating potentially 1000's of web pages could take a while.
-However, this would destroy a quick feedback loop (CI) when making changes.
-It would also make reacting to customer requirements, fixing bugs and so on potentially take hours instead of seconds or minutes.
-Making it a high priority to focus on fast build times using various techniques such as caching, divide and conquer, checksums, pre-processing, etc.*

-- Simplicity - *If it's difficult to write plugins and use.
-It won't get used.
-So it's important to ensure everything is simple.*

-- Community - *A strong open source community will help weather any storm.
-Helping to educate, promote & develop StaticGenie into what the community truely needs.*

 # Installation